 The Boy's Festival (Tango no Sekku) is celebrated on this day.
 Families pray for the health and future success of their sons by hanging up carp streamers and displaying samurai dolls, symbolizing strength, power and success in life.
 The Girl's Festival is celebrated on March 3.

-In 2024, the weekends are placed in a way to create a 3-day and a 4-day holiday period.
-Travel activity is anticipated to peak on May 3 with people leaving the large urban centers (especially Tokyo) and on May 5 and 6 in the opposite direction.
+In 2026, the weekends are placed to create a 5-day holiday.
+Travel activity is anticipated to peak on May 2 with people leaving the large urban centers (especially Tokyo) and on May 5 and 6 in the opposite direction.

 Mon